 - When it comes to food consumption, half of the population has had to reduce their consumption or resort to less preferred food over the past months.

 The second part to this is what is happening outside of Ukraine.
-On this we cannot link solely to the Ukraine crisis since there are other factors at work, including inflation, recovery from the ongoing pandemic.
+On this we cannot link solely to the armed conflict in Ukraine since there are other factors at work, including inflation, recovery from the ongoing pandemic.

 If we look at places where we operate and where we conducted these surveys, we see some stark trends.
 Again, this is a market price review where we look on a monthly basis at an average of 20 food and non-food commodities per country, disaggregated by location and market.